smith-nathanh/vlm-comparison-tool/README.md

 # VLM Comparison Tool

 A web application for comparing Vision Language Models (VLMs) on PDF documents using [OpenRouter](https://openrouter.ai/)'s API.
-Upload a PDF, ask questions, and compare responses from different VLMs side-by-side.
+Upload a PDF, generate an index with a multimodal embedding model, ask your questions, and compare responses from different VLMs side-by-side.

+This application is primarily useful as a demonstration of how to do information retrieval with multimodal embedding models.
+After the retrieval step, we generate a final response using your choice of vision language model.
+The reason we present two models for doing the response generation is simply to help you determine which model you prefer to use - as a "vibe check" on quality and consistency of the responses.
+Consider this a tool to narrow down your choices of embedding model + response model.

 ## Features

 - **Model Selection**: Choose from any vision-capable models available on OpenRouter
 - **Advanced Filtering**: Filter models by provider and see their different options and pricing
 - **PDF Processing**: Upload PDFs and browse pages with real-time preview
-- **Multimodal PDF Indexing**: Index entire PDFs using state-of-the-art multimodal retrieval models
+- **Multimodal PDF Indexing**: Generate embeddings used to index entire PDFs using state-of-the-art multimodal retrieval models
 - **Intelligent Page Retrieval**: Automatically find the most relevant pages based on your questions
 - **Side-by-Side Comparison**: Compare responses from two models simultaneously